shivamvishwakarm/Cyberhunk-Cookie-Blocker/Readme.md

 The extension should now be loaded and visible in your list of extensions.
 You should see the extension icon added to the Chrome toolbar.

-## Usage

-Once the extension is installed, you can [provide instructions on how to use the extension].
+Now you are ready to use the extension.This will block all the cookies from the website you visit.

 ## License